Traversable double-throat wormholes in a string cloud background: Introduction

 Parallel to these developments, it has been recognized that wormhole geometries may admit even more complex internal structures.
-In particular, several studies have shown that single-throat configurations can transition into double-throat structures featuring an intermediate equatorial or ``belly'' region.
-Such configurations have been reported in wormholes threaded by chiral fields \cite{Kunz2013Chiral}, in Einstein–vector–Gauss–Bonnet theory \cite{Kunz2022EVGB}, in Einstein–scalar–Gauss–Bonnet gravity without exotic matter \cite{Doneva2020ESGB}, and in non-Abelian wormholes supported by Yang–Mills–Higgs fields \cite{Kunz2020NonAbelian}.
-In these scenarios, the emergence of a double throat is often related with strong coupling effects, higher-curvature terms, or nontrivial matter interactions, suggesting that multi-throat geometries are a generic feature of gravitating systems rather than isolated curiosities.
+In particular, several studies have shown that single-throat configurations can transition into double-throat structures featuring an intermediate equatorial or belly region.
+Such configurations have been reported in wormholes threaded by chiral fields \cite{Kunz2013Chiral}, in Einstein–vector–Gauss–Bonnet theory \cite{Kunz2022EVGB}, in the framework of General Relativity via construction \cite{Cataldo_doublethroat}, in Einstein–scalar–Gauss–Bonnet gravity without exotic matter \cite{Doneva2020ESGB}, in systems with axion and phantom fields in nonlinear electrodynamics \cite{Axion_boson_star_wormhole_ChenHao,Crispim_2025} and in non-Abelian wormholes supported by Yang–Mills–Higgs fields \cite{Kunz2020NonAbelian}.
+In these scenarios, the emergence of a double-throat is often related with strong coupling effects, higher-curvature terms, or nontrivial matter interactions, suggesting that multi-throat geometries are a generic feature of gravitating systems rather than isolated curiosities.

 Despite this progress, the physical interpretation of the matter sources supporting wormholes remains an open problem.
 A particularly appealing candidate is the string cloud model, originally proposed by Letelier \cite{Letelier1979}, which describes a fluid of radially oriented, disordered cosmic strings.
 Such configurations naturally generate spacetimes with a global deficit angle and an energy density decaying as $r^{-2}$, a behavior commonly encountered in wormhole solutions.
 String cloud backgrounds have also been extensively discussed in connection with global monopoles and topological defects \cite{BarriolaVilenkin1989}.